AI Glossary

 Interpretability

-It is the ability to understand and explain how an AI model makes its decisions or predictions.
+The ability to understand how an AI system arrives at its predictions or decisions.

 Inference

-Inferences are the process in AI where a trained model makes predictions or decisions based on new data.
+The stage where a trained model makes predictions based on new input data.

 Intelligent Document Processing (IDP)